maurice-35/movie-data-base/README.md

 }

-# Final Thoughts and Project Wrap

 # Wins
 I had a great experience working with Django at the backend.
 I applied similar knowledge from my project 3 and was able to come up with an MVP and models for the project.
 It was yet another opportunity to understand the backend better.
 Given the timeframe, I was able to do what I did and appreciated by my peers for the effort I put in to achieve this.

-## Challenges / Bugs
+# Challenges
-The main challenge of this project was getting the videos displayed on the browser.
+- The main challenge of this project was getting the videos displayed on the browser.
 As they are trailing videos, I copied the video urls directly from the Youtube channel and uploaded them to Insomnia.
 When I tried to display these videos, I could only see video frames with no videos to display.
 I then realised there were three different urls for the same video so, I needed to choose the right one to get it displayed.
-I had a couple of serialisation issues.
+- I had a couple of serialisation issues.
 This was either because the data I put in did not correspond to fields in my models (and vise-versa) or some common type errors.
-Another great challenge was when my laptop suddenly shutdown.
+- Another challenge I had was when my laptop suddenly shut down.
 I restarted it but everything stopped working and was throwing errors.
 I made some searches online to no avail.
 I then seeked some help from one of my instructors who resolved the issue with just a line of code.
 This was the greatest challenge I ever had.

-# Key Learnings

-I now have a better understanding of models and relationships.

-# Project's Future
+# Future Features

 This final output does not cover my intention and plan for the project.
 As a result, I intend to make some improvements on this project particularly on:

-adding a comment section for the movies,
+- Adding a comment section for the movies.

-adding the movie genres,
+- Adding the movie genres.

-modifying the movie model,
+- Modifying the movie model.

-Adding some more styling on the project.
+- Adding some more styling on the project.

+# Key Learnings

+- The ability to set-up and manage multiple folders and files in a project.
+- I now have a better understanding of models and relationships.

 # Contribution to this project
 I would welcome any suggestions and contributions to improve on this project.

 #  License & copyright
+ License & copyright
 This project was built for educational purposes only.
 All the information on the website is fictional (including some names, contact details and movie information).
 No copyright infringement is intended and all content is used under educational license.

-© Maurice Kollewe
+#### © Maurice Kollewe